Home

 Grilled Swordfish with Lemon Butter

-So in honor of my buddy, our first recipe for swordfish here is simple.
+Our first recipe for swordfish here is simple.
 Grilled with lemon, garlic, a little spice rub or paprika and then a very simple lemon butter on top.

 By the way, this recipe is great with ono - wahoo or albacore too.
 One important note, check out our other fish pages too!
 Many of the sauces and preparations work super for swordfish!
 Especially those tuna, ono/wahoo, or mahi mahi recipes.